mithursan55/dissertation_platform/README.md

-&nbsp;You can now open your browser and visit:
+You can now open your browser and visit: